 Download one of my free feelings check-in sheets by clicking on the thumbnail below.
 These can be printed off and your child can circle the face that best matches their feelings.
-A lot of children struggle with expressing their feelings verbally, but are able communicate with visuals.
+A lot of children struggle with expressing their feelings verbally but are able to communicate with visuals.

 Learning to control emotions, self-regulate, and practice appropriate coping skills is a long journey.
-This is not something that can be taught over night, or in a week or a month.
+This is not something that can be taught overnight, or in a week or a month.
 Being conscious of these tips, and using them in your daily life will grow your child’s emotional self-awareness over time.
-Helping your child to become better and better at dealing with their feelings.